SpringOne 2GX 2011

 Robert is the author of Grails Persistence in GORM and GSQL, a regular contributor to GroovyMag and JSMag, the founder of the JConch Java concurrency library, and the author/maintainer of Liquibase-DSL and the Autobase database migration plugin for Grails.

-Andrew Glover - Founder of easyb
+Andrew Glover - Co-author of "Continuous Integration"

 Andrew is the founder of the easyb BDD framework and the co-author of Addison Wesley's "Continuous Integration", Manning's "Groovy in Action" and "Java Testing Patterns".
 He is an author for multiple online publications including IBM's developerWorks and Oreilly's ONJava and ONLamp portals.
 He actively blogs about software at thediscoblog.com.